1. Saving Your Life

 been very useful and helpful in my sightseeing trip.
 For example, when we finish touring a remote national park

-then we will stay hungry and drive to the area of our next motel to enjoy a better dinner because there are
+PM, then we will stay hungry and drive to the area of our next motel to enjoy a better dinner because there

-usually better restaurants in the small town near the motel.
-On the other hand, if the GPS navigator indicates
+are usually better restaurants in the small town near the motel.
+On the other hand, if the GPS navigator

-that our arrival time to next motel is 10 PM or even later in the evening when most restaurants will be closed,
+indicates that our arrival time to next motel is 10 PM or even later in the evening when most restaurants will be

-then we will eat first at a small and simple food outfit near the remote national park before taking the long drive
+closed, then we will eat first at a small and simple food outfit near the remote national park before taking the

-to the next motel.
-While eating dinner near the remote national park, I will also call the next motel to tell them
+long drive to the next motel.
+While eating dinner near the remote national park, I will also call the next motel to

-that I am coming and my arrival time and make sure that they keep my reserved hotel room for me even though
+tell them that I am coming and my arrival time and make sure that they keep my reserved hotel room for me

 We usually have never been to those motels previously and (without the help of the GPS navigator) we usually